cockroachdb/copyist/README.md

 same name as the test file, but with a `.copyist` extension.
 For example, if the test file is called `app_test.go`, then copyist will generate a `testdata/app_test.copyist` file containing the recording for the `TestQueryName` test.
-Now try running the test a couple more times (the first time requires a recompile of the test, so will take longer):
+Now try running the test again without the `record` flag:
 ```
 go test -run TestQueryName
-go test -run TestQueryName
-go test -run TestQueryName
 ```
 It should now run significantly faster.
 You can also define the COPYIST_RECORD environment variable (to any value) to make copyist run in recording mode:
 ```
-COPYIST_RECORD=1 go test -run TestQueryName
+COPYIST_RECORD=1 go test ./...
 ```
+This is useful when running many test packages, some of which may not link to the copyist library, and therefore do not define the `record` flag.

 ## How do I reset the database between tests?
 You can call `SetSessionInit` to register a function that will clean your